- Home ›

 However, once one decides that they’d like to end their affair, to move forward with their life, they need to be honest with the person they had the affair with.

-Once someone has decided they’d like to fight for their marriage or realizes the affair is inappropriate, they should tell the person they’re having the affair how they feel.
+Once someone has decided they’d like to fight for their marriage or realizes the affair is inappropriate, they should tell the person they’re having the affair with how they feel.

 They should express how much they love their spouse and use that to justify why they can no longer see the other person again.